embeddedt/PollVotingSystem/README.md

 # QuizVotingSystem
-MCS Project with Prof. Zingaro and Ilir
+MCS Project with Prof. Zingaro and Prof. Ilir

+Made by Chris, Akshit and Shubh